Last reviewed: 5 Oct 2024

 Disruptive mood dysregulation disorder

-Disruptive mood dysregulation disorder is a category of depressive disorders first diagnosed at 6 to 18 years of age, with age of onset before 10 years.
-It is characterised by the Diagnostic and Statistical Manual of Mental Disorders, fifth edition, text revision (DSM-5-TR) as severe and recurrent temper outbursts on average 3 or more times per week for at least 1 year, and a persistent irritable or angry mood for most of the day nearly every day between temper outbursts.[2]
+Disruptive mood dysregulation disorder is a category of depressive disorders first diagnosed at 6-18 years of age, with age of onset before 10 years.
+It is characterized by the Diagnostic and Statistical Manual of Mental Disorders, fifth edition, text revision (DSM-5-TR) as severe and recurrent temper outbursts on average 3 or more times per week for at least 1 year, and a persistent irritable or angry mood for most of the day nearly every day between temper outburst.[1]

 Persistent depressive disorder

 Includes common forms of depression, but lasting longer than acute major depressive disorder.
 The DSM-5-TR modified its classification system to include all chronic forms of depression under the single category persistent depressive disorder, which includes both chronic major depressive disorder and the previous category of dysthymic disorder (dysthymia), or chronic low-grade depression.
-The DSM-5-TR includes specifiers to identify different pathways to the diagnosis of persistent depressive disorder and various presentations based on severity and clinical characteristics.[2]
+Chronic major depressive disorder may be more common than dysthymia.
+The etiology of the various subtypes of persistent depressive disorder, as well as other mood disorders, is unknown.
+It is likely that depressive disorders are heterogeneous in nature, and this may be particularly true for persistent depressive disorder, which has a wide range of presentations and varying severity.[5]
+The DSM-5-TR includes specifiers to identify different pathways to the diagnosis of persistent depressive disorder and various presentations based on severity and clinical characteristics.[1]

-Postnatal depression is not recognised by current classification systems as a condition in its own right, but the onset of a depressive episode within 4 weeks of childbirth can be recorded via the perinatal-onset specifier in the DSM-5-TR.[2]
-In common usage, depressive episodes occurring within 6 to 12 months of delivery may be considered to be postnatal depression.
+Postpartum depression refers to the development of a depressive illness following childbirth and may form part of a bipolar or, more usually, a unipolar illness.
+Postpartum depression is not recognized by current classification systems as a condition in its own right, but the onset of a depressive episode within 4 weeks of childbirth can be recorded via the peripartum-onset specifier in the DSM-5-TR.[1]
+In common usage, depressive episodes occurring within 6-12 months of delivery may be considered to be postpartum depression.
+One large review of 143 studies from 40 countries reports a wide range in the prevalence of postpartum depression worldwide, ranging from 0% to 60%.[6]
+The etiology is poorly understood and clinical consensus is lacking; the development of postpartum depression is likely to involve an interaction between psychologic social, and biologic factors.[7]

-Characteristics of postnatal depression may include guilt about the depressive symptoms, ambivalent feelings toward the infant, impaired bonding, and obsessive ruminations, including intrusive thoughts about harming the infant.
-Postnatal depression should be distinguished from a minor mood disturbance (postnatal blues or 'baby blues'), in which the symptoms generally resolve within 2 weeks.
+Characteristics of postpartum depression may include guilt about the depressive symptoms, ambivalent feelings toward the infant, impaired bonding, and obsessive ruminations, including intrusive thoughts about harming the infant.
+Postpartum depression should be distinguished from a minor mood disturbance (postpartum blues or "baby blues"), in which the symptoms generally resolve within 2 weeks.

 Premenstrual syndrome and dysphoric disorder

-Premenstrual syndrome (PMS) is characterised by cyclical, physical, and behavioural symptoms occurring in the luteal phase of the normal menstrual cycle (the period between ovulation and onset of menstruation).
+Premenstrual syndrome (PMS) is characterized by cyclical, physical, and behavioral symptoms occurring in the luteal phase of the normal menstrual cycle (the period between ovulation and onset of menstruation).
 Premenstrual dysphoric disorder (PMDD) is a more severe variant that includes at least one affective symptom.
 Depression may coexist with PMS or PMDD in up to 50% of cases.
-A diagnosis of PMS or PMDD may predate a diagnosis of depression.[4]
+A diagnosis of PMS or PMDD may predate a diagnosis of depression.[8]
+PMS and PMDD are diagnoses of exclusion, confirmed by a prospective symptom diary that verifies their repetitive, cyclical nature.
+Physical exam and limited laboratory testing are typically normal.
+Key risk factors include postpubescent and premenopausal women, family history, and mood disorders.

 Seasonal affective disorder

 Seasonal affective disorder (SAD) is a subtype of major depression and bipolar disorder, occurring with seasonal change over at least a 2-year period.
+Atypical vegetative symptoms of depression are common, such as hypersomnia, hyperphagia, and weight gain.
 Most commonly presents with onset of depression in the autumn or winter, and full remission of symptoms over the spring or summer.
-Lifetime estimates for depressive and bipolar disorders with a seasonal pattern average between 0.4% and 2.9% in US, Canadian, and UK community studies.[5][6][7]
-Some estimates may be as high 9.7%.[8]
+Diminished light during winter months and increased light during summer months may contribute to risk for seasonal mood variations.[9]
+Lifetime estimates for depressive and bipolar disorders with a seasonal pattern average between 0.4% and 2.9% in US, Canadian, and UK community studies.[10][11][12]
+Some estimates may be as high 9.7%.[13]
 However, these differences are probably due to differences in the sampling and diagnostic criteria used.
+Assessment is based on self-report, clinical interview, and behavioral observation.
+Risk factors that are strongly associated with SAD include being a woman, an age of onset of 20-30 years, having a positive family history of the condition, and living in an area exposed to diminished light during winter and increased light during summer.

 Bipolar disorder in adults